Kalâa of Ait Abbas: History

-The Kalâa of the Beni Abbès was the cradle and the heart of the powerful independent Berber Kingdom of Ait Abbas.
+The Kalâa of the Ait Abbas was the cradle and the heart of the powerful independent Berber Kingdom of Ait Abbas.

 As the name Kalâa indicates, it is a citadel, protected by the cliffs that almost completely surround it, and also by its ramparts.
 The only automobile access ends at the entrance to the village.
 A rampart remains there that protected the ancient city, which, according to the Islamic encyclopedia, had a population of 80,000 in ancient times.

 It was built in the same manner as the Beni Hammad Fort: strategic position, difficult access, guarded gates and surrounding wall.

 The site of the Kalâa was a Hammadid fort housing a military contingent to control the strategic Iron Gate pass through the Bibans as well as the valley of the Soummam River and a stretch of the triq sultan.

 Only ruins remain of the Hammadid fort, at a place named Akhriv Ouziri (ruins of Ziri).
 The Hammadid parade ground is located in front of the mosque and is now known as Loudha Lhali.

 The foundry (1366–1871): French explorers and army officers noted large-caliber artillery pieces found at Kalâa between 1848 and 1865.
 Charles Féraud (translator officer) wrote in the Revue Africaine of the power of these cannons, given their volume and weight.